North, Central and Red Light District

 It's a more modern transition zone between the historic center and the red light district on one side, the Plantage district and the East on the other, and the Grand Canals district to the south.

 The Nieuwmarkt square is located at the end of the Zeedijk, the heart of the city's Chinatown.
-This imposing, photogenic and timeless square is distinguished by the large historic building at its center, De Waag.
-Built in 1488, this former eastern city gate (originally named Sint Antoniespoort) was later used as a public weighbridge.
+This imposing, timeless square is distinguished by the large, historic building at its center, De Waag.
+Built in 1488, this former city gate (originally named Sint Antoniespoort) was later used as a public weighbridge.
 The building later housed the headquarters of various guilds, and it was here that Rembrandt sketched the outline for his 1632 painting Professor Tulp's Anatomy Lesson.
 Today, the building houses a popular café-restaurant.
-Together with the Waterlooplein, the Nieuwmarkt forms an interesting nightlife area, with numerous restaurants, cafés and the opera house, but it gives a truncated, mongrel impression.
+Together with the Waterlooplein, the Nieuwmarkt forms an interesting nightlife area with numerous restaurants, cafés and the opera house, but it gives a truncated, mongrel impression.
 In this area, also known as the Jewish Quarter, only a few monuments remain that bear witness to its former grandeur.
 The area was largely disfigured during the controversial construction of the metro in the 1980s.
 Numerous protests failed to counteract the almost complete destruction of historic houses and the construction of uninspired housing.
 A few historic gems - Rembrandt's house, the Portuguese synagogue, the Museum of Jewish History, De Waag, the opera house and the superb H'art Museum (formerly Hermitage) Amsterdam - are well worth a visit.
-It's best to lose yourself in the streets adjacent to the Nieuwmarkt on the east side, notably Koningstraat to reach the Krom Boomsloot, where the calm is remarkable and the photogenic beauty undeniable.
+It's best to lose yourself in the streets adjacent to the Nieuwmarkt on the east side, notably the Koningstraat, to reach the Krom Boomsloot, where the calm is remarkable and the photogenic is undeniable.

 Plantage, Artis and the East

-Beyond the Portuguese Synagogue and starting from the city's botanical garden begins the Plantage district, once the area where the city's wealthy residents had their gardens.
+Beyond the Portuguese Synagogue and starting from the city's botanical garden(Hortus Botanicus) begins the Plantage district, once the area where the city's wealthy residents had their gardens.
 Today, this district still exudes an air of moderate wealth.
 The streets are wide and tree-lined, and time seems to pass more peacefully here than elsewhere.
-The Plantage district stretches as far as the sublime Musée des Tropiques, via Artis, the city's zoo.
-Spend some time here and pass by the Berlage fortress, which, in addition to being an interesting museum and having been designed by Berlage, has the advantage of being on the Henri Polaklaan, one of the city's most beautiful streets.
+The Plantage district stretches all the way from Artis, the city's zoo, to the sublime Tropics Museum (renamed Wereldmuseum).
+Spend some time there and pass by the Berlage fortress, which, in addition to being an interesting museum and having been designed by Berlage, has the advantage of being on the Henri Polaklaan, one of the city's most beautiful streets.

 De Pijp and Rivierenbuurt

 The De Pijp district is not one of the most popular with tourists, but it's a sure bet with Amstellodammers.
-The district came into being during the demographic boom of the late 19th century, when it was decided to build as many houses as possible in as little space as possible, in order to house everyone.
+The district came into being during the demographic boom of the late 19th century, when it was decided to build as many dwellings as possible in as little space as possible, in order to house everyone.
 As a result of this policy, the district is still known today for its very long, narrow streets.
 Today, the district is popular with young professionals, and a number of foreign residents have settled here, giving the area a multi-faceted flavor.
 The largest market in the Netherlands, the Albert Cuyp markt, is held here from Monday to Saturday, and has a very special atmosphere.
 It's a great place to get lost and experience a different atmosphere, even if the market has lost some of its authenticity in recent years.
 The whole area is also a haven for the city's artists, whose creations can be seen in many of the signs.
 The Heineken Museum is also located here.
-The Pijp has a very high density of cafés and restaurants.
+De Pijp has a very high density of cafés and restaurants.
 This is the district to explore if you want to discover the young and trendy.
-We've also added the Rivierenbuurt district, which is mainly residential and has the merit of being the architectural statement of Berlage, who designed most of it.
+We've added the Rivierenbuurt district, mainly residential, which has the merit of being the architectural statement of Berlage, who composed most of it.
 This district lends itself to long strolls.